Inbound Overview

 Step 5: Gail’s Brain – Uploading Knowledge, FAQs & Data Extraction Tools

-For Gail to truly act as an intelligent receptionist, she needs to be knowledgeable!
+For Gail to truly act as an intelligent receptionist, they need to be knowledgeable!

-- Go to the Knowledge tab within the Inbound section
+- Go to the FAQs & Knowledge tab within an Agent in the Inbound Agent section

-- Upload Documents: This is where you upload company documents like policy overviews, service guides, SOPs, or any other information Gail might need to reference.
-She can analyze these documents to provide accurate answers
+- Knowledge: This is where you can upload company documents like policy overviews, service guides, SOPs, or any other information Gail might need to reference.
+Gail can analyze these documents to provide accurate answers

 - Data Extraction Tools: For more advanced setups, Gail can utilize data extraction tools to pull specific information from documents or integrate with your CRM for real-time client data.
-While this is often configured by our technical team, knowing that Gail can do this means she can offer incredibly personalized and informed responses—like “Yes, Mr. Smith, your policy XYZ covers that” by pulling data directly
+Gail being able to do this means she can offer incredibly personalized and informed responses—like “Yes, Mr. Smith, your policy XYZ covers that” by pulling data directly

 FAQs

-Within your scripts, you can link directly to a library of Organization FAQs.
-Create concise answers to common questions:
+Within your scripts, you can Agent specific FAQs.
+Create concise answers to common questions that each Agent might have to answer:

 - “What are your business hours?”